UW-Statistics/gatesweb/docs/country_selection/Mozambique/CH_VACC_C_NON.md

 ---
 # Children who received no vaccinations

-This Indicator represents the percentage of children 12-23 months who had received no vaccinations
+This Indicator represents the percentage of children 12-23 months who had not receive all 8 basic vaccinations

 ## Prevalance map